P.O.R.T.: Publicly Organized / Privately Owned, Recreation Territory

 The PORT (Publicly Organized Recreation Territory) is the conversion of a 13 million gallon oil tank farm into a shared-use waterfront road-salt terminal, public recreation area, and wildlife habitat landscape.
 The PORT is a new model for balancing local and regional interests for the working waterfront by integrating both active industry and public access.

-The project received a 2017 AIA National Honor Award for Regional and Urban Design, a 2013 Progressive Architecture Award, a 2015 Waterfront Center Award, and was a finalist for the 2015 Architizer A+ awards and the 2016 WAN Landscape Award.
+The project received a 2018 National Planning Achievement Award for Urban Design - Gold, from the American Planning Association, a 2017 AIA National Honor Award for Regional and Urban Design, a 2013 Progressive Architecture Award, a 2015 Waterfront Center Award, and was a finalist for the 2015 Architizer A+ awards and the 2016 WAN Landscape Award.

 The PORT provides both year-round public recreation space and a seasonal expansion area when the salt operations are dormant in the summer.
 The seasonally shared zone is used for stockpiling and distributing 100,000 tons of salt in the winter, and is converted to public waterfront active recreation and event space in the summer.